zackharley/elec-278-exam-tutorial/Basics/pointers.md

 int numCopy = *ptr; // initialize the value of numCopy to be the value-at-address stored in ptr
 ```

 Another important rule to remember is that the address-of and value-at-address operators cancel each other out.
-This allows the following two lines to be identical.
+This allows the following two lines to be identical:
 ```c
 int anotherNumCopy = *(&num);
 int anotherNumCopy = num;